Part I – Smart Investment Strategy: Start Lean, Test, Tweak, Grow

 Traditional bumper plates follow the International Weightlifting Federation colour code (red, blue, yellow, green).
 While helpful in competition, these bright colours can clash with sophisticated designs and intimidate newcomers.

-Stealth Solution: Stronger's Stealth bumper plates graduate from black to grey as weight decreases.
+Stealth Solution: Stronger’s Stealth bumper plates go from black to grey as weight decreases.
 Their embossed logo is discreet, keeping your club's branding centre stage.
 This creates a unified, sophisticated look that aligns with the SMART & SEXY principle.

 Customisation Matters